Inés Palafox Núñez

-José Inés Palafox Núñez (14 September 1960 – 6 July 2018) is a Mexican politician from the National Action Party.
-From 2006 to 2009 he served as Deputy of the LX Legislature of the Mexican Congress representing Sonora.
+José Inés Palafox Núñez (14 September 1960 – 6 July 2018) was a Mexican politician from the National Action Party (PAN).
+From 2006 to 2009 he served in the Chamber of Deputies representing Sonora's first district during the 60th Congress.

 Born in Zacatecas, he moved to San Luis Río Colorado as a child.
 He served as a local deputy in the LV Legislature of the Congress of Sonora from 1997 to 2000 before becoming municipal president of San Luis Río Colorado.